alienhunter3/python-restconfig/README.md

 # python-restconfig
 ConfigParser Subclass and Flask blueprint to provide network backed configmap functionality.

 I used abstract classes as much as possible to allow easy extension.
-You can create a subclass of Connection to provide other backends for the client than the provided REST API.
-It is also easy to create a subclass of the ConfigData class so that you can provide the REST API with a baking store other than a ConfigParser.
+The ReadOnlyConfig class and the RestBlueprint both use the Connection abstract class to retrieve data.
+I have implemented a RawConfigParser Connection and a RestAPI Connection for this package.
+To add other backends, create a subclass of Connection as desired, and you can use it with either the ReadOnlyConfig class, or the restconfig blueprint.

 Right now, I'm working on read access only.
 I may provide read/write in the future.